Common aches and pains

 Headaches & Migraines

-Headaches are very common but can be very debilitating.
+Headaches are very common but can be debilitating.
 The pain experienced with a headache is felt in the head region, stemming from tissues and structures around the brain including; muscles, ligaments, joints and bones.
 There are many types of headaches, which include; tension, cervicogenic, cluster, sinus and migraines.
 Another form of headaches is those secondary to an illness.
 An osteopath will treat the muscles, ligaments and joints of the cranium, neck, back, jaw and shoulders.
+No one should put up with headaches and migraines.

 Back pain